How to Start a Dropshipping Business in 5 Steps

 - Decide on a business structure that best suits your needs (sole proprietorship, LLC).

 - Acquire an employer identification number (EIN) for tax purposes.

-- Depending on where you do business and what you are selling, you will need to acquire business licenses and permits from your federal, state, county, and local government.
+- Depending on where you do business and what you are selling, you may need to acquire business licenses and permits from your federal, state, county, and local government.

-- What interests you: It’s easier to sell what you know.
+- Think about what interests you: It’s easier to sell what you know.
 Consider your own interests when looking for a product to sell.
 Chances are if you like it, other people are into it too.

-- Identify a niche: When you first start, you want to focus on a smaller subset of people because you can tailor your business to meet their specific needs.
-An example of a niche would be people who practice tae kwon do, or pescatarians.
-Ideally, you’ll find a niche and a product that already interests you.
+- Identify a specific market: When you first start, you want to focus on a smaller subset of people because you can tailor your business to meet their specific needs.
+An example of a specific market would be people who practice tae kwon do, or pescatarians.
+Ideally, you’ll find a market and a product that already interests you. –

 - Keyword research: To help you identify a niche, you should perform keyword research via Google Adwords and Trends to see if there is any search volume around the products you wish to sell.
 The higher the search volume, the higher the demand for that product.